Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 # Work with Tables using the Excel JavaScript API

-This article provides code samples that show you how to perform common tasks with tables using the Excel JavaScript API.
+This article provides code samples that show how to perform common tasks with tables using the Excel JavaScript API.
 For the complete list of properties and methods that the **Table** and **TableCollection** objects support, see [Table Object (JavaScript API for Excel)](../../reference/excel/table.md) and [TableCollection Object (JavaScript API for Excel)](../../reference/excel/tablecollection.md).

 ## Create a table